EXPRESSCLUSTER/MySQL/MYSQL For Windows22.md

 ## **System Overview**

 ### **System Requirement**
-- 2 servers
+- Using 2 servers
-  - IP reachable each other
+  - IP reachable to each other
   - Having mirror disk
     - At least 2 partitions are required on each mirror disk.
     - Cluster partition size depends on ECX version.